He korero whakarapopoto

 The Taranaki tribe’s close relationship with neighbouring tribes was constantly changing.
-This was because of regular raids by Waikato tribes from the late 1700s, and the arrival of other northern tribes armed with muskets in the early 1800s.
-Some other tribes moved south, changing the balance of power in the region.
+There were regular raids by Waikato tribes from the late 1700s, and other northern tribes arrived armed with muskets in the early 1800s.
+Some tribes moved south, changing the balance of power in the region.

 War with Europeans